Doctor Strange (2016 film): Filming

-Filming also took place in Hong Kong, and in New York City's Hell's Kitchen neighborhood.
+Filming also took place in New York City's Hell's Kitchen neighborhood.
 Additional New York City-set scenes were shot at Shepperton Studios, and later in London.
 By the end of November, the casting of Mikkelsen and Stuhlbarg was confirmed, alongside Amy Landecker and Scott Adkins in unspecified roles.
 Additionally, Benedict Wong heard about the film from his friend Ejiofor, and sought a role in it himself.
 He was cast as Wong in January, and immediately joined the production for filming.
 Lamborghini provided six Huracán LP 610-4s for use in the film, one of which the production wrecked during filming.
 Lamborghini said that they felt "there are a lot of characteristics of Doctor Strange that are connected with the Lamborghini philosophy."
 The Lamborghini crash scene was filmed at Northfleet, Kent by the River Thames.
 Also in January 2016, filming took place at Exeter College, Oxford.
 The next month, Feige revealed that the film originally had a prologue that took place in CERN, due to the real world research being done at the facility on alternate dimensions and parallel universes.
 Production moved to New York City's Flatiron District in April, where set photos revealed that Zara Phythian had joined the cast.
 Principal photography wrapped in New York City on April 3, 2016.